 - With a tool like PetHub, you can store a digital copy of all your pet’s information including medical records, rabies and microchip numbers, multiple emergency contacts, behavioral information, and more.

-Make a plan and practice
+Make a plan and practice with each other!

 Planning in advance will help you respond more effectively in the case of an emergency.
 The CDC recommends doing these three things: